SWEG-2016EC-Batch/404/ETS1081_Natan_Asnake/y.md/total_number_of_miles.md

 -maximum number of gallons the car is capable of holding

 -how many miles the car can travel with each gallon.

+-validates input so that the inputs entered are greater or equal to 0.
 ## Calculation

 Calculate the maximum amount of miles the car can travel without refueling by multiplying the two inputs.